 Tax Rules can be used to create multi-tier tax schemas.
-For example, in Australia those who make wine, import wine into Australia or sell it by wholesale, you'll generally have to account for wine equalisation tax (WET).
+For example, in Australia those who make wine, import wine into Australia or sell it by wholesale will generally have to account for wine equalisation tax (WET).

 Jane has a winemaking business.
 She sells wine to a bottle shop for $120 a dozen before tax.
 How does Jane need to set up her tax rules to calculate WET correctly on her Invoices?

-3. The GST will be a compound tax rate in this case, meaning it will be applied on the subtotal of the before tax amount.
+- The GST will be a compound tax rate in this case, meaning it will be applied on the subtotal of the before tax amount.

 |1 dozen wine||$120.00|